Agung Mulyadi

-Agung Mulyadi (born 23 March 1997) is an Indonesian professional footballer who plays as a midfielder for Liga 1 club Persikabo 1973.
+Agung Mulyadi (born 23 March 1997) is an Indonesian professional footballer who last played as a midfielder for Sada Sumut.

 Club career

 Persib Bandung

 He made his professional debut in the Liga 1 on May 7, 2017 against Persipura Jayapura.

 Bandung United (loan)

 He was signed for Bandung United to play in the Liga 2 in the 2019 season, on loan from Persib Bandung.
 He made 9 league appearances and scored 1 goal for Bandung United.

 Persikabo 1973

 Mulyadi was signed for Persikabo 1973 to play in Liga 1 in the 2022–23 season.
 He made his league debut on 3 September 2022 in a match against Borneo Samarinda at the Pakansari Stadium, Cibinong.